cvetanovskaa/LoRA/README.md

 tl;dr:
 - The paper details various experiments conducted to demonstrate LoRA's effectiveness.
 LoRA achieves competitive performance compared to full fine-tuning across different NLP tasks while drastically reducing the number of trainable parameters.

-**Are there specific applications or domains where you think LoRA might be less suitable, and why?**
+**Discussion Question: Are there specific applications or domains where you think LoRA might be less suitable, and why?**

 # LoRA Finetuning Pseudocode (Architecture Overview):
 * Focusing only on matrices W^Q and W^K